One of my favorite summer routines is taking daily (or hourly) strolls through my garden, plucking and eating edible

-That being said, providing a nutrient-rich soil in full sun with plenty of water will certainly help to produce a superior crop.
+That being said, providing nutrient-rich soil in full sun with plenty of water will certainly help to produce a superior crop.

 Plants will benefit from regular watering, as well as the addition of liquid feed such as comfrey tea or fish fertilizer every few weeks.

 It is also important to keep the area around your plants free of weeds.
 Surrounding them with a thick layer of mulch is an ideal way to both keep weeds down and keep the soil moist.

 In preparation for winter, apply a thick layer of mulch over plants in the fall.
 This will protect plants through the cold weather and help to stimulate an earlier crop.
-Remove mulch in spring, once the soil has warmed up.
+Remove the mulch in spring, once the soil has warmed up.

 Try planting in succession every 3-4 weeks for a continual supply!

-Try hilling plants with soil as they grow, a couple inches higher with each addition.
-This will force the leaves higher up the plant, resulting in long, blanched stalks and much longer edible greens.
+You could also try hilling plants with soil as they grow, mounding it a couple inches higher with each addition.
+This will force the leaves to grow higher up the plant, resulting in long, blanched stalks and much longer edible greens.